ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

 .. figure:: ../images/defaults_python_path.PNG
     :width: 500pt

-Creating a new local Python virtual environment
+Create a local Python virtual environment
 *******************************
 If python is already installed we can check the python version by following command in a terminal (windows terminal or any terminal integrated with IDE such as VSCODE or PyCharm)